laser-institute/supervised-machine-learning/README.md

 How is the interpretation of SML models different from more familiar models?
 In this module, we'll explore and work to understand the confusion matrix that can and the various metrics (e.g., precision, recall, PPV, NPV, F-score, and AUC) that are used to interpret how good at making dichotomous predictions SML models are.
 We'll again use the OULAD, augmenting the variables we used in Module 1, and we'll introduce a more complex model---the random forest model---as an alternative to the regression models used in previous modules.

-## Module 4: Better Predictions Through Feature Engineering
+## Module 4: How Do We Make Our Models Better?

 How can we improve our predictions?
-This module introduces the concept of feature engineering to enhance model performance.
+This module introduces two ways: more sophisticated models and feature engineering.
 We'll explore techniques for creating new variables and refining existing ones to improve prediction accuracy.
 We also explore cross-validation to revise and refine our model without biasing its predictions.
-We'll work with the finest-grained OULAD data—interaction data—to demonstrate key feature engineering steps.
+We'll work with the finest-grained OULAD data—interaction data—to demonstrate key feature engineering steps and we'll fine tune a "boosted" decision tree model to improve our predictions.

 ## Microcredential